 - To add a word on the Timeline, navigate to an empty space and click the + icon next to the Playhead.

 - To delete a word, right-click the Word Clip and select Remove word.

 c.
 How to adjust word timings on the Timeline

 - To change the point at which a word appears in your video, simply click and drag the Word Clip and move it to its desired position.

 NOTE: You can only move Word Clips to empty spaces.
 To move a word Clip to a point where another Word Clip already exists, you must first delete the underlying Word Clip to create an empty space.

 - You can also trim the right side of a word to create blank space.
 To do this, simply click and drag the right side of the Word Clip.

 😎Heads Up: If you split words in the transcript (See 4b) You will only see the 2nd half of the split on the Timeline.
 This is because both parts of the Clip have the same timing set until you change it.
 You can do this in the transcript or directly on the Timeline.

-😎Heads Up: The length of a Word Clip does not signify its duration.
+😎Heads Up: The length of a Word Clip does not signify its duration, unless you have added a hard stop.
 This is because several words need to be on screen at a time to make the Captions readable.
 If there is a long break in the Captions, they will remain on screen for 1.5 seconds after the last word is displayed.

 6. How do I download my Captions?